nikogura/kubectl-ssh-oidc/Usage.md

 # kubectl-ssh-oidc

-A kubectl plugin that provides passwordless authentication to Kubernetes clusters using SSH keys from ssh-agent or filesystem and Dex Identity Provider.
+A kubectl plugin that provides passwordless authentication to Kubernetes clusters using SSH keys and Dex Identity Provider with OAuth2 Token Exchange (RFC 8693).

 ## Overview